Lyleregenwetter/Multiobjective-Counterfactuals-for-Design/README-inprogress.md

 performance criteria while remaining within a certain region of the design space.
 To use MCD, you need a dataset of designs that are reasonably representative of the desired region of the design space, including performance metrics, as well as a model capable of predicting the performance metrics of a given design.
-MCD is model agnostic - this means that the model need not be gradient based or, in fact, a machine learning model in the first place.
+MCD is model agnostic - this means that the model need not be a differentiable machine learning model or, in fact, a machine learning model in the first place.
 MCD also offers high flexibility in terms of the number and 'type' of performance targets that can be specified.
 Performance targets can be any combination of: